UPDATED March 22, 2022

 You would be working for a progressive law enforcement agency that values its most important resource; its people.

 - We have a competitive salary.
-The starting salary for Patrol Officer $41,616.
-Communications Officers start at $34,680.
+The starting salary for Patrol Officer is $51,355.
+Communications Officers start at $40,206.
+New employees who are currently certified and have previous law enforcement experience are eligible for a higher starting salary.
 Annual step increases allow for fast salary advancement.

 - We offer a solid retirement program.
 The WPD participates in the South Dakota Retirement System.
 Sworn Officers are in Class B and are eligible for retirement when their years of service plus their age equal 75.
 Non-sworn personnel are in Class A and are eligible for retirement when their years of service plus their age equal 85.